miloszmisiek/ci_p2_tictactoe/TESTING.md

 | Images |   pass  |    pass   |     pass    |   pass   | pass |   pass   |    pass    |     pass    |

 ## User Stories
-- As a user, I want to see the content clearly.
-  - White background gives great contrast to content presented.
-  - The content ratio is maintained to focus attention on important aspects.
-  - Navigation bar at the top gives access to all website pages.
-- As a user, I want to know what the purpose of the website is as I open it.
-  - When the site opens, the hero image with the headings gets user's attention.
-  - Logo of the project is a message to the website main principle, to create eco-friendly environment.
-- As a user, I want to access content in a very few clicks.
-  - User can navigate through whole website content by using mouse button on the navigation bar and scrolling through the pages to see the content.
-- As a user, I want to know what source was used to present data.
-  - All paragraphs on **Home** and **GO ECO** page have source data attached.
-- As a user, I want to have visual representation of climate change data.
-  - On **Home** page the facts related to climate change have images attached.
-- As a user, I want to know what causes developing climate change.
-  - On **Home** page below *hero* section user has access to essential climate change facts.
-- As a user, I want to know what steps I can take to help the environment.
-  - Separate **GO ECO** page present first steps the user can take to be more eco-friendly.
-- As a user, I want to have the option to contact creator for more information required.
-  - On the **Contact Us** page user can fill the form and send the message to responsible person.
-- As a user, I want to access project social media, if any exist.
-  - All social media links are in the footer and can be accessed from every page.
-- As a user, I want to know who has created the website.
-  - In the footer there is small text with website creator copyright.

 ## Browser Compatibility
 ECOCITY website was successfully tested on following browsers with no issues noticed:
 - Google Chrome Version 96.0.4664.55